This topic describes the preparation steps required to install VMware Tanzu Operations Manager (Ops Manager) on Google Cloud Platform (GCP).

 Click Create.

-Navigate to Network services > Load balancing.
+Go to Network services, then Load balancing.

 Click CREATE LOAD BALANCER.